 Use 5x or 10x magnifying glass to observe the pearl surface, if they are real pearls (including natural pearl and cultured pearls), the surface seems to be grown as grain, like the wind over the dunes; but, if you see the rugged eggshell surface, then they are imitation pearls.

+You’ve learned the first five!
 What did you discover about your pearls?
-Let us know below!

 With a knife or scissors scraping the surface of the real pearl, it will only fall some powder; and in the artificially coated beads scraping, blowing a layer of film will expose the true face of the glass; if uncoated glass beads scraping action, it just gives a smooth feeling.